-The Hidden Gardens serves as a great metaphor for the hybrid nature of our Glaswegian society.
-It is a space where flora from different parts of the world inhabits the same land along an industrial, colonial building that reminds us the history that has shaped our post-colonial urban identity.
+The Hidden Gardens, were this work was originally displayed, is a space where flora from different parts of the world inhabits the same land along an industrial, colonial building that reminds us the history that has shaped our post-colonial urban identity.
+Therefore, it serves as a metaphor for the hybrid nature of our Glaswegian society.

-In response to such ideas, Distanced Assemblage -a Glasgow-based art collective- have developed this participatory, site-specific installation titled ‘I Am From Here, There’ and this digital iteration part of The Refugee Festival Scotland 2021.
+In response to such ideas, Distanced Assemblage -a Glasgow-based art collective- have developed a participatory installation titled ‘I Am From Here, There’ and this digital iteration part of The Refugee Festival Scotland 2021.

 ‘I Am From Here, There’ is an artwork by Distanced Assemblage.
-All digital content and this website was collaboratively developed with Helen Ochoa.
+All digital content and this website and virtual tour was collaboratively developed with Helen Ochoa

 Check out Distanced Assemblage's social media and get the latest news.

 We want to hear from you!
 Get in touch to say "hi" or make a comment about your visit at firstname.lastname@example.org

 Have a look on Distanced Assemblage's site to be part of our projects.